-5 Key Facts The White House Isn't Saying About Their COVID-19 Projections
+5 Key Facts Not Explained In White House COVID-19 Projections

 Governors that haven't issued statewide social distancing rules will do so in a week.

 A number of governors haven't issued any of the strict social distancing rules the model takes into account.
 Other governors have only issued such rules for select areas of their state.
-States in these categories include Texas, Mississippi, Alabama and Georgia.

 IHME's model assumes that seven days from now, all states that haven't already done so will impose the full range of social distancing rules statewide.